Cyberhacker09/focus-finder-game/README.md

 - Sound effects
 - Responsive on all devices

+  # How to Run the Game
+  npm install
+  npm start

 ## 📁 JSON Configuration

 Located in `public/config.json`
 ```json
 {
   "gameTitle": "Spot the Difference - Animals",